Decolonize Data Toolkit

 About the Guide

 Indigenous people have collected and interpreted data for millennia.
 Our Nations and communities have always had scientists.
 We recognize research, data, and evaluation as Indigenous values.
+A lack of understanding about Native people and communities have resulted in decades of racial misclassification and misrepresentation, worsening many of the health disparities we face today.

 You can’t erase us, even if you try.